-- 21. Social and cultural values: An account of the site's principal social and economic values and functions and "wise use" features presented in Ramsar Handbooks 1 to 6 (e.g., tourism, outdoor recreation, education and scientific research, agricultural production, grazing, water supply, fisheries production) and cultural values and functions (e.g., archaeological sites, historical associations and/or religious significance including its significance to indigenous peoples).
-For more information see the Guiding principles for taking into account the cultural values of wetlands for the effective management of sites, annexed to Resolution VIII.19.
+- Social and cultural values: in section a) provide a general account of the site's principal 23. social and economic values and functions and "wise use" features presented in Ramsar Handbooks 1 to 6 (e.g., tourism, outdoor recreation, education and scientific research, agricultural production, grazing, water supply, fisheries production) and cultural values and functions (e.g., archaeological sites, historical associations and/or religious significance, including its significance to indigenous peoples).
+For more information, see the Guiding principles for taking into account the cultural values of wetlands for the effective management of sites, annexed to Resolution VIII.19.
 Whenever possible, indicate which of these values are consistent with the maintenance of natural wetland processes and ecological character.
-Details about values derived from non-sustainable exploitation or which result in detrimental ecological character. - 22.
+In section b) indicate whether the site is considered of international importance for holding, in addition to relevant ecological values, examples of significant cultural values, whether material or non-material, linked to its origin, conservation and/or ecological functioning.
+If so, provide information about this importance according to the categories adopted by Resolution IX.21.
+Details about values derived from non-sustainable exploitation or which result in detrimental ecological changes should be described in section 26, Factors adversely affecting the site's ecological character. - 24.
 Land tenure/ownership: Details of ownership/tenure both of the Ramsar site and of the areas surrounding the site.
 If possible, express different tenure/ownership categories as the percentage of the site to which each applies (e.g., "50% state-owned").
 Explain any complex tenure arrangements or formulas.
 Also explain terms which have a special meaning in the country or region concerned.
-In the next section (23.
-Current land use), describe the linkages between the different land tenures described in this section and specific land uses. - 23.
-Current land (including water) use: All of the principal human activities in (a) the Ramsar site itself and (b) in the surroundings and catchment.
+In the next section (25, Current land use), describe the linkages between the different land tenures described in this section and specific land uses. - Current land (including water) use: All of the principal human activities in (a) the 25.
+Ramsar site itself and (b) in the surroundings and catchment.
 Give information on the human population in the area, with a description of the principal human activities and main forms of land and water use at the wetland, e.g., water supply for domestic and industrial use, irrigation, agriculture, livestock grazing, forestry, fishing, aquaculture and hunting.
-Also mention here activities and uses related to research, education and recreation/tourism at the site, but provide the details about each of these in sections 27, 28 and 29, respectively).
+Also mention here activities and uses related to research, education and recreation/tourism at the site, but provide the details about each of these in sections 29, 30 and 31, respectively).
 Some indication of the relative importance, scale and trend of each land and water use should be given whenever possible.
 Make note if activities or uses are restricted to certain distinct parts of the site (e.g., in only part of a large site or in distinct zones or within particular wetland types).
 In (b), summarize land and water use in the areas surrounding the site and in its greater catchment that may directly or indirectly affect the status of the designated wetland, and any land uses in downstream areas likely to be affected by the wetland.
-For further reference on water use, see the Guidelines for the allocation and management of water for maintaining the ecological functions of wetlands adopted by Resolution VIII.1. - 24.
-Factors (past, present or potential) adversely affecting the site's ecological character, including changes in land (including water) use and development projects: The human and natural factors affecting the ecological character of the site, from both within and around the site (including the greater catchment, if relevant).
-These may include new or changing activities/uses, major development projects, etc., which have had, are having, or may have a detrimental effect on the natural ecological character of the wetland.
-For all adverse and change factors reported, supply measurable/quantifiable information (when such data exist), as well as information on the scale, extent and trend of the change factor and its impact: this information should provide a basis for monitoring of ecological character of the site.
+For further reference on water use, see the Guidelines for the allocation and management of water for maintaining the ecological functions of wetlands adopted by Resolution VIII.1; Resolution IX.1, Annex C (An Integrated Framework for the Ramsar